-Tip: If you really want your content to live, consider sponsored posts.
-With sponsored content, you can target your best content according to e.g. job function, industry or company size in order to make it more relevant.
+Tip: If you want your content to live, consider sponsored posts.
+You can target your best content with sponsored content according to e.g. job function, industry or company size to make it more relevant.

-If you do not have enough content in your company, you can benefit from sharing the content of others and create your own angle to it.
-There are lots of relevant content out there, and it is just about finding the right thing.
+If you do not have enough content for your company, you can easily share content from other companies and match it to your personality.
+There is so much relevant content, and it is just about finding the right one.

-Tip: Have respect for other people’s content and use it in a professional way – always credit the source.
+Tip: Have respect for other people’s content and use it professionally – always credit the source.

 9. Appear as a thought leader

 Another option is to work on thought leadership through your employees, as mentioned in section 5.
-Highlight your employees and their knowledge and show that you are a company full of competent employees.
+Highlight your employees and their knowledge to show that you are a company full of competent employees.

 10. Original research

-It is not everyone who can generate enough analyzes and statistics to produce enriching content from this, themselves.
-But if you have the resources to do your own relevant studies, this will definitely work well in the feed and show that you have a lot of knowledge.
+It is not everyone who can generate enough analyzes and statistics to produce enriching content.
+Nevertheless, if you have the resources to do relevant studies, this will work well in the feed and show you have valuable knowledge.